Frank and Jessica met whilst both working full-time for different employers.

 In the meantime, Jessica had also applied for a credit card and she received a card with limit of $6,000 at an interest rate of 13.95% per annum.

 Twelve months later, Frank and Jessica were expecting their first child.
 Jessica eventually took maternity leave, gave birth to a daughter, and when she found was unable to return to her old role, she resigned her position.

 In the following months Frank and Jessica struggled to maintain even the minimum required payments on their various loans.
 These included home loan repayments of $3,202 per month, personal loan repayments of $516 per month, and around $1000 per month for all credit card repayments, totalling approximately $4,700 per month.

 They were advised by a friend to call Oz Lend for help.

 At that point Jessica was able to work part-time and had just found employment nearby, but they were still in deep financial difficulty.

 Oz Lend was able to advise them to have their property revalued, and the revaluation established that their property had increased in value by almost 20%, since its purchase date.

-Using this information and accessing the right lender, one who understood Frank’s emergency services remuneration position, Oz Lend was able to consolidate all their outstanding loans into one mortgage loan, with an interest rate of just 3.79% per annum.
+Using this information and accessing the right lender, one who understood Frank’s shift-work remuneration position, Oz Lend was able to consolidate all their outstanding loans into one mortgage loan, with an interest rate of just 3.79% per annum.